microsoft/rushstack/libraries/ts-command-line/README.md

 # ts-command-line

-This library makes it easy to create professional command-line tools for NodeJS.
-By "**professional**", we mean:
+This library helps you create professional command-line tools for Node.js.
+By "professional", we mean:

-- **no gotchas for users**:  This requirement seems obvious, but try typing "`npm install --save-dex`" instead of "`npm install --save-dev`" sometime.
-The mistyped letter gets silently ignored, and the command appears to execute successfully!
-This can be extremely confusing and frustrating.
-It plagues many familiar NodeJS tools.
-For a great user experience, the command line should always use a strict parser that catches these mistakes.
+- **no gotchas for users**:  Seems obvious, but try typing "`npm install --save-dex`" instead of "`npm install --save-dev`" sometime.
+The command seems to execute successfully, but it doesn't save anything, because the misspelled flag was silently ignored.
+This lack of rigor plagues many familiar NodeJS tools, and can sometimes be very confusing and frustrating!
+For a great user experience, a command line parser should always strictly validate all arguments.

-- **no gotchas for developers**:  Most JavaScript command-line parsers store their output in a simple hash object.
-This is very convenient for small projects, but suppose many different source files participate in defining and reading command-line parameters:  A misspelled variable name is indistinguishable from a real flag that was omitted.
-Even if you get the names right, the data type might be unpredictable (is that count `1` or `"1"`?).  **ts-command-line** models each parameter type as a real TypeScript class.
+- **no gotchas for developers**:  Many command-line libraries store their parsed data in a simple JavaScript hash object.
+This is convenient for small projects, but suppose a large project has many different source files that define and read parameters.
+If  you try to read `data['output-dir']` when it wasn't defined, or if you misspell the key name, your tool will silently behave as if the parameter was omitted.
+And is `data['max-count']` a string or a number?
+Hard to tell!
+The  **ts-command-line** library models each parameter type as a real TypeScript class.

-- **automatic documentation**: Some command-line libraries treat the `--help` docs as a separate exercise for the reader.  **ts-command-line** requires documentation for every parameter, and automatically generates the `--help` for you.
-If you write long paragraphs, they will be word-wrapped correctly.
-(Yay!)
+- **automatic documentation**: Some command-line libraries treat the `--help` docs as a separate exercise for the reader.  **ts-command-line** requires each every parameter to have a documentation string, and will automatically generates the `--help` for you.
+If you want to write long paragraphs, no problem -- they will be word-wrapped correctly.  *[golf clap]*

-- **structure and extensibility**: Instead of a simple function chain, **ts-command-line** provides a  "scaffold" pattern that makes it easy to find and understand the command-line parser for tool project.
+- **structure and extensibility**: Instead of a simple function chain, **ts-command-line** provides a  "scaffold" pattern that makes it easy to find and understand the command-line implementation for any tool project.
 The scaffold model is generally recommended, but there's also a "dynamic" model if you need it.
 (See below.)

 Internally, **ts-command-line** is based on [argparse](https://www.npmjs.com/package/argparse) and the Python approach to command-lines.
-Compared to other libraries, it doesn't provide zillions of alternative syntaxes and bells and whistles.
-But if you're looking for a simple, professional, railed experience for your command-line tool, give it a try!
+It doesn't provide zillions of alternative syntaxes and bells and whistles.
+But if you're looking for a simple, robust solution for your command-line, give it a try!

 ### Some Terminology